microsoft/TemplateStudio/readme.md

 |dev|![CI Build](https://winappstudio.visualstudio.com/_apis/public/build/definitions/5c80cfe7-3bfb-4799-9d04-803c84df7a60/121/badge) | ![Templates Publishing Build](https://winappstudio.visualstudio.com/_apis/public/build/definitions/5c80cfe7-3bfb-4799-9d04-803c84df7a60/123/badge) | ![Extension Publishing Build](https://winappstudio.visualstudio.com/_apis/public/build/definitions/5c80cfe7-3bfb-4799-9d04-803c84df7a60/122/badge)|
 |pre-release|![CI Build](https://winappstudio.visualstudio.com/_apis/public/build/definitions/5c80cfe7-3bfb-4799-9d04-803c84df7a60/125/badge)|![Templates Publishing Build](https://winappstudio.visualstudio.com/_apis/public/build/definitions/5c80cfe7-3bfb-4799-9d04-803c84df7a60/124/badge)|![Extension Publishing Build](https://winappstudio.visualstudio.com/_apis/public/build/definitions/5c80cfe7-3bfb-4799-9d04-803c84df7a60/126/badge)|

-UWP Community Template Generator
+Windows Template Studio
 ===========
-The UWP Community Template Generator goal is to help developers with their File->New experience in Visual Studio.
+The Windows Template Studio goal is to help developers with their File->New experience in Visual Studio.
 It will generate a strong, generic foundation with the pages you need, but also integrate game changing features like Cortana, action center and background tasks from the start.
 Any critical features will have code comments with links to MSDN, stack overflow and blogs to help unblock developers.
 Once the template is generated for the developer, it can provide base sample data and will be able to compile then run without issue.

 Example scenario:
 I need an app that uses MVVM Light, uses Cortana, Speech APIs, Ink on one of the pages and will need Azure mobile services.
 It will need a background service that does a query every 5 minutes.